smileys-tavern/gabbler/README.md

 > mix phx.server
 ```

-You should be able to navigate to http://localhost:4000 now
+Assuming config is setup you should be able to navigate to http://localhost:4000 now

 ## Update Translations/Gettext

+All site text is setup for internationalization via pot files

 ```
 > mix gettext.extract